Jessica Trisko Darden: Academia

 Trisko Darden obtained a Ph.D. in Political Science from McGill University in 2012. and then was an Assistant Professor of Political Science at the University of Western Ontario.
 Her research has been funded by the Social Science and Humanities Research Council of Canada (SSHRC) and the McGill-Universite de Montreal Centre for International Peace and Security Studies.

-She taught at American University before moving to Virginia Commonwealth University in 2021; she is also a Non-resident Fellow at the George Washington University's Program on Extremism.
+She taught at American University before moving to Virginia Commonwealth Universityin 2021; she is also a Non-resident Fellow at the George Washington University's Program on Extremism.
 She has been published in edited volumes and in the journals Central Asian Survey and the McGill Foreign Affairs Review.
 She has presented at numerous academic conferences including the International Studies Association 2009 and 2008 conferences, the ISSS/ISAC 2009 conference, the Association for the Study of Nationalities 2007 conference, various McGill-Universite de Montreal Research Group in International Security conferences, and the CDAI-CDFAI 2006 conference.
 She has written for the general public on American aid to Ukraine. and women extremists.